 December 29th: Venus and Mercury

 Do you have any great night sky photography you'd like to share with us?
 Send a photo to firstname.lastname@example.org, or connect with us on Social Media for a chance to be featured in an upcoming post!

 Pathloom Intern Justine Imburgio majors in Secondary Education and English at Temple University in Philadelphia, PA.
-Look for more of Justine's writing in the Pathloom blog in the summertime!
+Look for more of Justine's writing in the Pathloom blog!